Scream (character): Donna Diego

 Undiscouraged, Scream rounded up her "siblings" and broke Brock out of prison, kidnapping and imprisoning Brock in a Chicago warehouse.
 She once again asked for Brock's help in learning to communicate with the symbiotes.
 Brock once again refused and tried to kill them all, even without the Venom symbiote as back up.
 Brock escaped, and soon after the "sibling" symbiotes were murdered, one by one.
 Scream led them to believe that Brock was the killer, while in fact, it had been her the entire time.
 She had come to the conclusion that all symbiotes are evil, and those that bonded with symbiotes deserved to die.
-It was revealed that Donna was mentally ill and had been hearing voices long before she was the Scream symbiote's host.
+It was revealed that Diego was mentally ill and had been hearing voices long before she was the Scream symbiote's host.
 Brock managed to re-bond with the Venom symbiote before Scream could go for the kill.
 While unable to prevent her from murdering every other symbiotes' host, Venom was nevertheless able to beat her in combat yet again and Scream was taken in by the authorities.

-Following the symbiote invasion of Earth, Donna was one of the few remaining symbiotes on Earth.
+Following the symbiote invasion of Earth, Diego was one of the few remaining symbiotes on Earth.
 Seeking to redeem herself for her crimes, she busied herself tracking down and helping benevolent symbiotic survivors.
-After her companions began dying mysteriously, Donna tracked Xenophage, a huge alien that devours both symbiotes and their hosts' brains.
-Donna assisted Venom in slaying the Xenophage but was gravely injured.
+After her companions began dying mysteriously, Diego tracked Xenophage, a huge alien that devours both symbiotes and their hosts' brains.
+Diego assisted Venom in killing the Xenophage, but was gravely injured.

 After her recovery, Scream sought out the Xenophage's hidden ship to help her track down more symbiotic survivors.
 The ship transported her and others (including Venom and Wolverine) into another dimension where Scream gets nearly killed once again by the villainous mutants Dirtnap and Chimera.
 Upon her successful return to Earth, she disappeared, presumably to continue her search for the few remaining symbiotes.

 Scream appeared in two panels of the Marvel Super Hero Island Adventures comic giveaway from 1999, as she is shown to be a member of the Sinister Syndicate.
 She is referred to as Scream in the comics for the first time.
-Donna's family name Diego is first established (many years after her first appearance as a character in the Marvel Universe) via files where she is quoted as being an "enemy combatant" to the Initiative's forces.

 Scream is next seen investigating the murder of Scott Washington (aka the symbiotic hero Hybrid).
 She is trapped by Brock.
-With the Scream symbiote incapacitated by a sonic device, Brock uses a super-heated knife to kill Donna.
+With the Scream symbiote incapacitated by a sonic device, Brock uses a super-heated knife to kill Scream.